 An agency that serves many of the same programs in the other parts of the Cape is the Lower Cape Outreach Council, which is located in Orleans.
 Dial (508) 240 - 0694

-Our Lady of the Cape St. Vincent de Paul is a local non-profit that provides members of the local community with assistance with paying for utility and heating bills, money for housing expenses including rent and mortgages, medical charges, food and other emergency needs such as car repairs.
+Our Lady of the Cape St. Vincent de Paul is a local non-profit that provides members of the local community with assistance with paying for utility and heating bills.
+There may also be money or low interest loans for housing expenses including rent and mortgages, medical charges, food and other emergency needs such as car repairs.
 Brewster MA.
 (508) 385 - 7582

 Falmouth Service Center provides the low income, unemployed and working poor with essential services and resources such as free food from an emergency food pantry; assistance with Food Stamps, fuel and heating assistance (LIHEAP only), and MassHealth applications.
 Additional services provided include: home food delivery for elderly and infirm Falmouth residents, resource and referral information for Massachusetts and federal government programs, and gently used clothing.
 Call (508) 548 - 2794